dxxmsdxy/prompt/README.md

 </prompt>
 ```

-An LLM presenting the website's content to a user will interpret the embedded prompts.
+An LLM presents the website's content to a user by interpreting the embedded prompts.

 ---